-Maria Ellis : President, Empire State Virtual NY Branch
+Maria Ellis : President, Empire State NYC Branch

 Maria Ellis has a real estate practice in New York City.
 She became interested in starting a virtual branch when she was elected AAUW NYS Vice President for Membership.
 Maria loves to see AAUW grow in influence and numbers.
 She knows that it takes many voices help to break through barriers.

 Maria is an expert fundraiser.
 She has served on the national AAUW gifts committee and the Virginia Gildersleeve International Fund.
 And she gives nonprofits probono help through the Harvard Business School Community Partners.